kushagrchitkar/Covid-19-Time-Series-Analysis/README.md

 ## Results

 - **Time Series Generation**
   - We created time series data by using the frequency of specific keywords, resulting in data points.
+One could find these time series plots in the PDF of the paper.

 - **Graphical Trends**
   - The generated graphs successfully linked trends to major global events, providing insights into the evolving sentiments related to Covid-19.
 An in depth analysis is provided in the paper uploaded in this repository.

 ## Publication

-Our research findings were documented in a paper titled **'Time Series Analysis on Covid-19 Summarized Twitter Data Using Modified TextRank'**, which was accepted for presentation at the International Conference on Computational Intelligence in Pattern Recognition (CIPR-2022).
+Our research findings were documented in a paper titled **'Time Series Analysis on Covid-19 Summarized Twitter Data Using Modified TextRank'** (https://link.springer.com/chapter/10.1007/978-981-19-3089-8_2), which was accepted for presentation at the International Conference on Computational Intelligence in Pattern Recognition (CIPR-2022).
 The paper has been published in the Springer LNNS Series (Volume 480).

 ## Conference Presentation